pratnala/sicp/ch1/Exercises.md

 **Exercise 1.35**

 We are given `x = 1 + 1/x`.
 Multiplying by `x` on both sides and simplifying, we get `x^2-x-1=0` whose root is the golden ratio.
 Code is written in `ex1.35.scm`.

+**Exercise 1.36**

+Code is written in `ex1.36.scm`.
+Average damping takes fewer steps to converge.
+Initial guess of `2.0` has been used.